 - Can be expensive, especially if you are only planning casually.

-In A Nutshell: The Erin Condren planner is a great option if you are a busy mom who likes functional, but pretty, planning.
-It’s also great if you juggle multiple responsibilities, like a business, kids, homeschooling, etc.
+In A Nutshell: The Erin Condren planner is a great option if you are a busy mom who likes options for stickers and planning.

 What, Where, How To Buy: You can buy the planner directly from the Erin Condren website, and get your stickers and extras there as well.

 My Personal Opinion: I have friends who swear by their Erin Condren planners.
-I love the idea of the this planner, and actually plan on buying one in the future.
+I love the idea of this planner and actually plan on buying one in the future.
 It is similar to the planner that I use (more on that below).

 Price: Prices start at $29.00